SQL DELETE Statement - Removing Records from Tables

 WHERE class = '9B';

-This is where beginners often make a critical mistake:
+This is where beginners often make a critical mistake.
+Executing a delete statement without a WHERE clause.

 DELETE FROM students;

--- All student records are deleted from the table 😱
+All student records would be deleted from the table

 Always double-check your WHERE clause before running DELETE!